-There is a provision of delay compensation for each day of delay in the payment.
+As stated, the MGNREG Act mandates that workers be paid their wages within 15 days of finishing work.
+There is also a provision of delay compensation for each extra day the payment takes.
 And yet, delays in wage payments are rampant, often acting as a deterrent for participating in MGNREGA work.
 Even worse, the official calculation of a delay is fundamentally flawed, and grossly underestimates the actual delay in wage payments.
 A quick overview of the payment process will be helpful.

-- The MGNREGA wage payment process consists of Stage 1 (responsibility of the state govt.), and Stage 2 (responsibility of the centre), both of which are supposed to take 15 days together.6 - On the MIS, which is the MGNREGA software, once Stage 1 is completed, the payment is marked as having been processed.
-Meanwhile, Stage 2 is where the actual delay occurs.
+- The MGNREGA wage payment process consists of Stage 1 (responsibility of the state govt.), and Stage 2 (responsibility of the centre), both of which are supposed to take 15 days together.7 - On the MIS, which is the MGNREGA software, once Stage 1 is completed, the payment is marked as having been processed.
+Meanwhile, Stage 2 is where the actual delay occurs. - According to a study by LibTech India in 20178, the centre was taking an average of 51 days to process payments.
+This entire 51-day delay was missing from the MIS, leading to lakhs of workers being cheated out of their timely wages, and the compensation due to them.

-6 For a detailed discussion of the wage payments process, refer to this YouTube playlist.
+7 For a detailed discussion of the wage payments process, refer to this YouTube playlist.